Russia-Ukraine war: Key things to know about the conflict

 WHAT ELSE IS HAPPENING ON THE GROUND?

-Ukrainian officials said Russia stepped up its shelling of several major cities on Sunday night, including Kyiv.
+Ukrainian officials said Russia stepped up its shelling of several major cities.

+In Kyiv, soldiers and volunteers have built hundreds of checkpoints to protect the city of nearly 4 million, often using sandbags, stacked tires and spiked cables.

+“Every house, every street, every checkpoint, we will fight to the death if necessary,” said Mayor Vitali Klitschko, who noted that fierce battles continued in the Kyiv region, notably around Bucha, Hostomel, Vorzel and Irpin.

 Russian forces launched hundreds of missiles and artillery attacks, dropping powerful bombs on residential areas of Chernihiv, a city north of Kyiv, Ukrainian officials said.
 But a long Russian armored column threatening Kyiv remained stalled.